Scottish Place Names

 - Dynnyrne - as explained by Kennedy & Kennedy (2006, p.
 90), this name "follows from a house built by R.L.
 Murray in the late 1820s, and its subsequent application to his whole estate.
 It was a self-styled corruption by Murray of Dunnerne (or Dunearn) in Fife, the seat of the first baronet, Sir William Murray, his claimed ancestor."

 - Glenorchy (derived from the river Orchy in Argyll & Bute; this river flows into Loch Awe).
-It is thought that Governor Lachlan Macquarie bestowed the name in 1811 in honour of his wife's family home in Scotland.
+It is thought that Governor Lachlan Macquarie, while visiting Tasmania in 1811, bestowed the name in honour of his wife's family home in Scotland (Kennedy and Kennedy, 2006).
 The 1904 Australian Handbook described the little town as "thoroughly English-looking"!

-- Rose Bay - Rose is a well-established Scottish Clan, records of the name going back to the 12th century.
+- Rose Bay - Rose is a well-established Scottish clan, records of the name going back to the 12th century.
+One wonders whether the Hobart suburb, like its namesake in Sydney, was named in honour of George Rose, Under-Secretary for the British Treasury.

-Some of the following suburbs and neighbourhoods are also likely to have a direct or indirect Scottish connection, but these names can be found in other parts of the British Isles as well:
+It is possible that some of the following suburbs and neighbourhoods could also have a direct or indirect Scottish connection, but these names can be found in other parts of the British Isles as well:

 A final category of suburban names comprises places that can be found in Scotland but which, in Hobart's case, definitely or most probably have no connection with Scotland.

 - Austin's Ferry - there is an Austincroft in Highland; also Austin's Bridge in Devon, England.
-This suburb is named after an English convict, James Austin (1776-1831), who began the first ferry service there in the early 1800s across the River Derwent and who died a wealthy man
+This suburb is named after an English convict, James Austin (1776-1831), who began the first ferry service there in the early 1800s across the River Derwent and who died a wealthy man.
+(Kennedy and Kennedy, 2006).

 - Montagu Bay - there is a Montague in Perth & Kinross.
 There is also one in East Sussex, England; both are spelt Montague.
-There is no Scottish connection, however, since the name honours Algernon Sidney Montagu (1802-1880), Attorney General and judge, who was born at Cambridge, England.
+There is no Scottish connection, however, since the name honours Algernon Sidney Montagu (1802-1880), Attorney General and judge, who was born at Cambridge, England (Wikipedia article on Montagu Bay, Tasmania, retrieved in January 2007).

-- New Town (East Lothian, also The New Town, a World heritage site in Edinburgh plus many other places spelt Newtown) but New Town is found far more frequently in England than in Scotland.
+- New Town (East Lothian, also The New Town, a World heritage site in Edinburgh - as pictured here- plus many other places spelt Newtown) but New Town is found far more frequently in England than in Scotland.
 New Town/Newtown is one of the most commonly recurring urban place names throughout the English-speaking world and in the majority of instances is simply a descriptive name.
-This also seems to have been the case with Hobart's New Town, historians being in agreement that the name was acquired in order to distinguish the various new settlements around Cornelian Bay from the original settlement of Hobart Town.
+This also seems to have been the case with Hobart's New Town, historians being in agreement that the name was acquired in order to distinguish the various new settlements around Cornelian Bay from the original settlement of Hobart Town (Kennedy & Kennedy, 2006).

-The role that Scotsmen played in establishing and developing Tasmania's capital city is further attested by the names of several main roads, both in the city centre and in the suburbs.
-Examples include Argyle Street, Campbell Street, Clydesdale Avenue, Gordons Hill Road, Macquarie Street, Melville Street and Murray Street.
+The role played by Scotsmen in establishing and developing Tasmania's capital city is further attested by the names of several main roads, both in the city centre and in the suburbs.
+Examples include Argyle Street (City Centre), Campbell Street (City Centre), Clydesdale Avenue (Glenorchy), Gordons Hill Road (Flagstaff Gully), Macquarie Street (City Centre), Melville Street (City Centre), Murray Street (City Centre) and Roslyn Avenue (Blackmans Bay/Kingston Beach).
 Governor Lachlan Macquarie was responsible for bestowing several of these names when he visited Hobart in 1811.
-Several parks and reserves also bear Scottish or Scottish sounding names, for example Cameron Park, Roseneath Park and Waverley Flora Park.
+Several parks and reserves also bear Scottish or Scottish sounding names, for example Cameron Park (Berriedale), Roseneath Park (Austins Ferry), St Andrews Park (City Centre) and Waverley Flora Park (Mornington).

 Acknowledgments: